Ion Plus: As a general entertainment network; Scripps purchase

-Over-the-air discontinuation, continuation via smart television platforms
+Conversion to FAST channel

 On January 14, 2021, Scripps announced that it would discontinue Ion Plus, Qubo, and Shop Ion effective February 28.
 The spectrum allocated to the networks on the former Ion Media stations will be repurposed to carry the Katz-owned networks starting March 1, with the initial slate of Ion Television O&Os adding those networks following the expiration of Scripps/Katz's existing contracts with other broadcasting companies the day prior, and other stations following suit as contracts with existing affiliates expire throughout 2021 and 2022; in markets where major network affiliates operated by Scripps already carry a Katz-owned network, some will be offloaded to the Ion stations to free up limited spectrum capacity during the ATSC 3.0 transition.
 Several of the Ion Plus full-power stations paired with Ion Television stations were also concurrently sold off to INYO Broadcast Holdings in order to alleviate local ownership conflicts and national cap issues related to Scripps' purchase of Ion Media under the FCC's regulatory station ownership limits.
 Ion Plus was replaced by selected Katz-owned networks on Ion affiliates (including O&Os spun off to INYO Broadcast Holdings, which obtained affiliations with certain Katz networks as part of a broader agreement with Scripps/Ion) on February 27, and was replaced on Scripps-owned Ion stations post-shutdown on March 1.

-Scripps continues to provide a live feed of Ion Plus to interested smart TV providers and their advertiser-supported channel portals, under a separate contract.
-This includes Vizio's WatchFree service, and Samsung TV Plus on that manufacturer's Tizen-supported sets, along with streaming services such as Xumo, Tubi, Freevee and The Roku Channel, as well as mobile phone/tablet access via an app on the Google Play store.
+While both Qubo and Shop Ion ceased operations altogether on February 28, 2021, Scripps continued to provide a live feed of Ion Plus to smart TV providers and their advertiser-supported channel portals even after its over-the-air discontinuation that same date, including Vizio's WatchFree service, and Samsung TV Plus on that manufacturer's Tizen-supported sets.
+It, alongside the main Ion network, has since added additional streaming coverage through Xumo, Tubi, Freevee and The Roku Channel, as well as their associated mobile phone/tablet apps on both Google Play and iOS, appealing specifically to a cord-cutting audience looking for alternative entertainment options.